Wernfried/daterangepicker/README.md

 <a name="event_inputChanged.daterangepicker"></a>

 ## "inputChanged.daterangepicker" (this)
 Emitted when the date is changed through `<input>` element.
-Event is only triggered when date string is valid date value/range has been changed
+Event is only triggered when date string is valid and date value has changed

 **Kind**: event emitted